tatutimonen/F1-bayesian-analysis/README.md

 ![alt text](https://github.com/timonent/bda-project/blob/main/plots/age_means.png?raw=true)

-Similar trend as in the earlier boxplot of the data can be seen here.
-Looking at this, the performance seems to get better until the age 27 and get worse after.
-The posterior probability of the mean parameter of age gropu 27 being the best was around 92%.
+Similar trend as in the earlier boxplot of the data can be seen here but more clearly.
+The performance seems to get better until the age 27 and get worse after.
+The posterior probability of the mean parameter of age group 27 being the best was around 92%.

 Here is another intresting plot showing the distribution of <i>α</i> parameters of some drivers: